 - 1. With a volumetric pipette, $\underline{transfer}$ 25 mL of the iodine solution labeled I_2 into a 100 mL Erlenmeyer flask. - 2.
 Titrate the content of the Erlenmeyer flask with the sodium thiosulfate solution.
 When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colorless.
-Record the titration volume V_2 . - 3.
-Repeat the procedure (steps 1-2) as needed.
+Record the titration volume, V_2 . - 3.
+Repeat the procedure (steps 1-2).
+The analysis should be done in triplicates.